emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# January 27th, 2021 (remote) Meetup
+# February 24th, 2021 (remote) Meetup

-Our next meetup is going to be on Wednesday, January 27th 2021.
+Our next meetup is going to be on Wednesday, February 24th 2021.
 It'll take place online on our Jitsi video chat server.

 New to Emacs?
 Longtime elisp expert?
 Just want to know what this is all about?
 Come join us!
 Can you give a presentation?
 Awesome, let us know.
-At the last time there were some promising potential future topics mentioned: organice, gaming on emacs, we'll see.

 ### Location